ty-elastic/videojs_observability/README.md

 ## Attribute Propagation

-Finally, I wanted to propagate a few attributes across the distributed tracing between the front-end and the back-end.
+Finally, I wanted to propagate a few attributes across the distributed tracing between the frontend and the backend.
 Ideally, this is accomplished using [Baggage](https://opentelemetry.io/docs/instrumentation/js/api/context/).
 At present, however, it appears the [NGINX OpenTelemetry module](https://github.com/open-telemetry/opentelemetry-cpp-contrib/tree/main/instrumentation/nginx) does not yet support Baggage.
 As a workaround, I used the `player.tech().vhs.xhr.beforeRequest` hook available within [Video.js VHS](https://github.com/videojs/http-streaming#vhsxhr) to explicitly add several contextual headers to each ABR segment fetch which I could in turn retrieve and set as OpenTelemetry attributes from within NGINX:

 *src/index.js:*
 ```